-TEZUKAYAMA GALLERY is pleased to annouce that “The covered finger” – first solo exhibition by Daisuke Ida.
+TEZUKAYAMA GALLERY is pleased to announce that “The covered finger” – the first solo exhibition by Daisuke Ida.

-In addition, at the solo exhibition “Photo sculpture” in 2018 he announced his artworks expressing the problems such as aura in the age of sculpture expression, SNS and replication technology, problems of original and copy, image and realism emerged after appearance of Internet, while citing Rosalind Klaus and Jean Baudrillard.
+In addition, at the solo exhibition “Photo sculpture *2” in 2018 he announced his artworks expressing the problems such as aura in the age of sculpture expression, SNS and replication technology, problems of original and copy, image and realism emerged after the appearance of the Internet while citing Rosalind Klaus and Jean Baudrillard.

 Although these artworks include topics of social structure viewed from the macro point of view, the starting point was always in “small details”.
-“Paper wheels” mentioned above relates to a particularly local story in a region of Japan, and “Photo sculpture” consists of large number of small pieces posted by individuals on the Internet.
+“Paper wheels *1” mentioned above relates to a particular local story in a region of Japan, and “Photo sculpture *2” consists of a large number of small pieces posted by individuals on the Internet.

-This exhibition will consist of sculptures and photographs that combine lost ancient sculptures and iconic mannequins of each era while gently crossing the history of modern mannequins as well as presentation of local industries after development of Internet.
-We sincerely hope you could visit the exhibition and see the artworks while paying attention to the new attempt to give a new perspective to imported “sculpture” followed by modernization by Ida, who has been practicing expression through sculpturing after the development of Internet.
+This exhibition will consist of sculptures and photographs that combine lost ancient sculptures and iconic mannequins of each era while gently crossing the history of modern mannequins as well as presentation of local industries after the development of the Internet *3.
+We sincerely hope you could visit the exhibition and see the artworks while paying attention to the new attempt to give a new perspective to imported “sculpture” followed by modernization by Ida, who has been practicing expression through sculpturing after the development of the Internet.